Anesthesiologist Career Guide: Education and Salary Overview

 - Four years of residency

 Next, they must pass the national board exam, complete a fellowship program or spend two years in private practice, acquire certification, and take a licensing exam.
+Once licensed, you can begin your career as an anesthesiologist.
+Below, we take a deeper dive into each step.

-After the Boards, anesthesiology students must complete two years of clinical training, working with patients with a variety of conditions under the supervision of an experienced physician.
+After your boards, you must complete two years of clinical training, which involves working with patients with a variety of conditions under the supervision of an experienced physician.
+Clinical training concludes with the Step 2 test, which has two parts:

 - A written test on internal medicine, gynecology, preventive medicine, and surgery

-- An assessment of clinical skills, including communication and interpersonal skills and proficiency in English
+- An assessment of clinical skills, including communication and interpersonal skills, and proficiency in English

-Anesthesiology Residency
+Step 4: Complete an Anesthesiology Residency

 - Perform well during anesthesiology rotations